Edsardio/alpine-lightbox/README.md

 > This package only supports Alpine v3.x\
-> This package needs TailwindCSS
+> This package needs TailwindCSS\
+> This package currently does not work fantastic with the JIT compiler

 # Alpine Lightbox